prysmaticlabs/documentation/website/docs/install/install-with-script.md

 :::info Ropsten

 Execution layer clients will require JWT and Engine API parameters to be configured when running on Ropsten.
 This quickstart will soon be updated to incorporate Ropsten-specific configuration details across EL clients.
-In the meantime, Visit your execution client's documentation for the latest Ropsten-specific guidance.
+In the meantime, visit your execution client's documentation for the latest Ropsten-specific guidance.

 :::